 Cloud infrastructure is generally owned and operated by a cloud service provider and is used to deliver a wide range of services, including infrastructure as a service (IaaS), platform as a service (PaaS), and software as a service (SaaS).

 Cloud infrastructure is designed to be highly scalable, flexible, and resilient, with the ability to provision quickly and de-provision resources as needed to meet customers’ changing needs.
-It is typically accessed over the internet and can be used by organizations of all sizes to access computing resources on an as-needed basis rather than having to build and maintain their in-house infrastructure.
+It is typically accessed over the internet and can be used by organizations of all sizes to access computing resources on an as-needed basis, rather than building and maintaining in-house infrastructure.

 Monitoring cloud infrastructure across these layers becomes easy with a unified observability tool like Middleware.